DannyDainton/newman-reporter-htmlextra/README.md

 This work have been hugely inspired and copied several aspects of the great work done by [Martijn Vander Vlag](https://github.com/martijnvandervlag) to create the [newman-reporter-htmlfull](https://github.com/martijnvandervlag/newman-reporter-htmlfull) package.
 Check out that package too, this contains many of the same features.

-It was also brought together by reviewing some of the feature requests, for the official Postman HTML reporter.
+It was also brought together by reviewing the feature requests, from the official Postman HTML reporter.